Bruce Willis Diagnosed With Dementia

 Bruce Willis (Photo via Willis Family)

-Bruce Willis, the beloved actor in such iconic roles as the Die Hard films and the Moonlighting TV series, has been diagnosed with dementia.
-The news today (Feb.
-16, 2023) came from his wife, Emma Heming Willis.
-Last March, his family announced that he was retiring, citing his diagnosis of aphasia, a brain disorder that affects the ability to produce and process speech.
-Willis turned 67 on March 19, 2022.
-In the new statement, the family revealed that the actor’s condition had progressed to frontotemporal dementia
+Bruce Willis, the beloved actor in such iconic roles as the Die Hard films and the Moonlighting TV series, turned 69 on March 19, 2024, thirteen months after his family announced he has been diagnosed with dementia.
+That news arrived on February 16, 2023, from his wife, Emma Heming Willis.
+The previous March, his family announced that he was retiring, citing his diagnosis of aphasia, a brain disorder that affects the ability to produce and process speech.
+In the 2023 statement, the family revealed that the actor’s condition had progressed to frontotemporal dementia.
+On his 69th birthday, his daughter, Rumer, shared a series of heartwarming photos on her Instagram.
+In the post, she wrote, in part, “Looking through these photos this morning I am just filled with the deepest gratitude that we chose to spend this life together.
+I am your first baby and man sometimes I wish I could be tiny enough to just cozy up on your chest again and laugh and cuddle you.”

 Our family wanted to start by expressing our deepest gratitude for the incredible outpouring of love, support and wonderful stories we have all received since sharing Bruce’s original diagnosis.
 In the spirit of that, we wanted to give you an update about our beloved husband, father and friend since we now have a deeper understanding of what he is experiencing.